US air travel returns to normal after technology breakdown

 “They need more investment for technology,” Kirby said at a U.S. Chamber of Commerce event in September.
 “They have been saying it.”

-Rep. Rick Larsen of Washington state, the top Democrat on a House aviation subcommittee, said the outage raises questions “about the current state of the technology infrastructure at the FAA.”
-He told CNN that Congress would consider whether the agency needs more money to modernize.
+Rep. Rick Larsen of Washington state, the top Democrat on a House aviation subcommittee, said the outage shows the weakness of the FAA’s technology and that the agency needs to make significant improvements.

+“It’s one thing to get things up and going on the old software,” Larsen said in an interview.
+“It’s another thing to invest in the new software platforms that are necessary to ensure this doesn’t happen again.”

+Mike McCormick, a former FAA manager of airspace security who retired in 2017 after about 35 years at the agency, was more confident in FAA technology.
+He said the agency modernized computer systems over the past 15 years and is 95% up to date, having upgraded to next-generation satellite-based systems for navigation, flight tracking and communication.

 The outage came at a bad time for both the FAA and Buttigieg.